Irlams o' th' Height: Education

 (St John's CofE Primary School is situated just over the boundary in Pendlebury).

 Pendleton College, on Dronfield Road, lies on the site of the former Salford Technical High School; this later formed part of Salford Grammar Technical School, which closed in 1973.

 Buile Hill Academy is next door on Eccles Old Road (A576), close to Seedley.

 Local amenities

 Public houses

+The Waggon and Horses (right) and The Wellington (left) public houses on Bolton Road, separated by a GP surgery.

 There are three public houses currently on the Height; all are operated by Joseph Holt's Brewery: